✦ Scandinavian-inspired design, curated for modern living

 • Best suited for small areas, with coverage limited to 280 sq. ft.

-• Moisture removal capacity is modest at up to 16 oz per day.
+• Moisture removal capacity is modest at up to about 16 oz per day.

 • The 1000 ml tank may still require fairly frequent emptying in humid conditions.